agm1984/YelpCamp/README.md

 # YelpCamp
-This is a boilerplate project for a full web app
+This is a boilerplate project for a full web app.

 ## Node Modules
 -   Express
 -   EJS
 -   Body-Parser
+-   MongoDB

 ## NPM Scripts
 `npm start` - starts the server